alexmalder/ansible/roles/bind/README.md

 ## BIND

-Install and setup bind dns server.
+Install and setup bind dns server

 ## Requirements

-This role using bind and bind-utils centos packages.
+This role using bind and bind-utils centos packages

 ## Role Variables